Tetralogy of Fallot: Prognosis

-Untreated, tetralogy of Fallot rapidly results in progressive right ventricular hypertrophy due to the increased resistance caused by narrowing of the pulmonary trunk.
-This progresses to heart failure which begins in the right ventricle and often leads to left heart failure and dilated cardiomyopathy.
-Mortality rate depends on the severity of the tetralogy of Fallot.
+Untreated, TOF rapidly results in progressive right ventricular hypertrophy due to the increased resistance caused by narrowing of the pulmonary trunk.
+This progresses to heart failure, which begins in the right ventricle and often leads to left heart failure and dilated cardiomyopathy.
+Mortality rate depends on the severity of the TOF.
 If left untreated, TOF carries a 35% mortality rate in the first year of life, and a 50% mortality rate in the first three years of life.
 Patients with untreated TOF rarely progress to adulthood.

-Patients who have undergone total surgical repair of tetralogy of Fallot have improved hemodynamics and often have good to excellent cardiac function after the operation with some to no exercise intolerance (New York Heart Association Class I-II).
-Long-term outcome is usually excellent for most patients, however residual post-surgical defects such as pulmonary regurgitation, pulmonary artery stenosis, residual VSD, right ventricular dysfunction, right ventricular outflow tract obstruction may affect life expectancy and increase the need for reoperation.
+Patients who have undergone total surgical repair of TOF have improved hemodynamics and often have good to excellent cardiac function after the operation with some to no exercise intolerance (New York Heart Association classes I-II).
+Long-term outcome is usually excellent for most patients, but residual postsurgical defects, such as pulmonary regurgitation, pulmonary artery stenosis, residual VSD, right ventricular dysfunction, or right ventricular outflow tract obstruction, may affect life expectancy and increase the need for reoperation.

 Cardiovascular and cerebrovascular complications in patients with repaired CHD such as TOF occur earlier in life compared to healthy subjects.
 Chronic pulmonary regurgitation and right ventricular dilation and dysfunction is also common.

-Within 30 years after correction, 50% of patients will require reoperation.
-The most common cause of reoperation is a leaky pulmonary valve (pulmonary valve insufficiency).
-This is usually corrected with a procedure called pulmonary valve replacement.
+Within 30 years after correction, 50% of patients will require reoperation; the most common cause is a leaky pulmonary valve (pulmonary valve insufficiency).
+This is usually corrected with pulmonary valve replacement.

 One common prognostic factor with TOF is the development of ischemia reperfusion injury.
 Insufficient myocardial protection is considered one of the main causes of death in the correction of TOF.

 Comorbidities

-There are many comorbid conditions that can occur with TOF that may exacerbate the condition.
+Many comorbid conditions can occur with TOF that may exacerbate the condition.
 Often, TOF can present with low birth weight and prematurity.
-In both of these cases, mortality and morbidity were both seen to increase.
-Differences in right atrial and ventricular mechanics and liver stiffness was also observed in adults with repaired TOF, as well as pulmonary atresia and persistent pulmonary stenosis.
-In patients with pulmonary atresia, there is complete failure of forward flow from the right ventricle to the pulmonary arterial vasculature.
+In both of these cases, both mortality and morbidity were seen to increase.
+Differences in right atrial and ventricular mechanics and liver stiffness were also observed in adults with repaired TOF, as well as pulmonary atresia and persistent pulmonary stenosis.
+In patients with pulmonary atresia, complete failure of forward flow from the right ventricle to the pulmonary arterial vasculature occurs.
 As such, pulmonary blood flow is entirely dependent on shunting from the systemic circulation, typically through a patent ductus arteriosus.
 The pathophysiology of TOF together with pulmonary arteriosus is uniquely attributable to defects of the pulmonary arteries.
 Even after operative care, these patients remain at higher risk for pulmonary arterial stenoses and pulmonary hypertension.

-Danon disease, which is a rare genetic disorder, was also observed to complicate TOF.
-In particular, elongation of the QRS complex and a shortened PR interval.
+Danon disease, which is a rare genetic disorder, was also observed to complicate TOF, in particular, elongation of the QRS complex and a shortened PR interval.
 Genetic abnormalities found in TOF may lead to the earlier diagnosis of Danon disease, helping to improve prognostic outcomes.